physimals/physimals/_pages/software.md

 # Software

-We have a track record of developing software for brain image processing and analysis.
+We have a track record of developing and publicly releasing software for research that involves brain image processing and analysis.

 [FSL](#fsl-toolboxes), [HCP WM Atlases](#hcp-white-matter-atlases), [CUDIMOT](#cudimot), [NMF-mapper](#nmf-for-data-driven-mapping-of-structural-connections),
 [Pipelines and Data](#processing-pipelines-and-data)